viriditas-org/viriditas-org.github.io/about.md

 ---

-Viridiats is a joint effort by the Wyss Institute at Harvard, the MIT Media Lab Space Exploration Initiative, and Ginkgo Bioworks.
+Viriditas is a joint effort by the Wyss Institute at Harvard, the MIT Media Lab Space Exploration Initiative, and Ginkgo Bioworks.